 "I sow everything direct.
 I do not have a greenhouse or irrigation, which are both needed if one is going to transplant to the field.
 Last year we were nearly washed away, while the year before was really great."

 Asked about his efforts to familiarize people with his crops and build demand for them, Louie quotes a pumpkin friend who says, loosely translated, "If you are not seen, you don't exist."

 To make himself and his pumpkins seen, he has worked hard at making contacts with people of like interests.

-"Besides the market and exhibits, we had what we called 'Pumpkin Safaris'.
-This is where we invited people to dinner where we served a meal of salads, main dishes, and desserts – all made with pumpkin and squash.
-We gave a short talk on how to grow pumpkins, what pumpkins were best for various uses and how to prepare them.
-We also handed out recipes of what they had tasted.
-After the dinner, we went to the field, where we had 'you pick'.
-We thought this was very successful and gave us a lot of publicity."
+"Besides the market and exhibits, we had what we called 'Pumpkin Safaris.'
+We invited people to dinner where we served a meal of salads, main dishes, and desserts — all made with pumpkin and squash.
+We gave a short talk on how to grow pumpkins, which pumpkins were best for various uses, and how to prepare them.
+We also handed out recipes for dishes that they had tasted.
+After the dinner, we went to the field, where we had 'you pick.'
+We thought this was very successful and provided a lot of publicity."

 Now retired from his plant breeding career, Louie continues to grow and promote the fall cucurbits in Sweden.

 "I find the interest in pumpkins and squash increasing year for year, while the availability has also increased.
-I like to think that I have contributed a lot to this," Louie said.
+I like to think that I have contributed a lot to this," Louie says.

 - Images reproduced with permission from Louie's Pumpkin Patch.
 All rights reserved.